 - CVP analysis provides a clear and simple understanding of the level of sales which are required for a business to break even (No profit No loss), level of sales required to achieve targeted Profit.

-- CVP analysis helps management to understand the different cost at different levels of production/sales volume.
-CVP analysis helps decision makers in forecasting cost and profit on account of change in volume.
+- CVP analysis helps management to understand the different costs at different levels of production/sales volume.
+CVP analysis helps decision-makers in forecasting cost and profit on account of change in volume.

 - Effects of changes in fixed and variable cost help management decide the optimum level of production

 - Variable cost is assumed to vary proportionately, which doesn’t happen in reality.

 - Cost volume profit analysis assumes costs are either fixed or variable; however, in reality, some costs are semi-fixed in nature.
-For example, Telephone expenses which comprise a fixed monthly charge and a variable charge based on the number of calls made.
+For example, Telephone expenses comprise a fixed monthly charge and a variable charge based on the number of calls made.